aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 # ASI676MC frame repair and diagnostic FITS

-This document records the custom ASI676MC feature carried by `dev/asi676mc-image-correction`.
-It is intended to give a future maintainer—or another Codex chat—enough context to modify or remove the feature without disturbing the rest of the indi-allsky pipeline.
+This document records the custom ASI676MC repair first developed on `dev/asi676mc-image-correction` and its web calibration integration developed on `dev/asi676mc-web-calibration`.
+It is intended to give future maintainers enough context to modify or remove the feature without disturbing the rest of the indi-allsky pipeline.

 ## Change history